 The Company manages its credit risk on short-term deposits by only investing with counterparties that carry investment grade ratings as assessed by external rating agencies and spreading the investments across these counterparties.
 Under the Company's risk management policy, allowable counterparty exposure limits are determined by the level of the rating unless exceptional circumstances apply.
 A rating of "A-" grade or equivalent is the minimum allowable rating required as assessed by international credit rating agencies.
-Likewise, it is the Company's policy to deal with banking counterparties for derivatives that are rated "A-" grade or above by international credit rating agencies and graduated counterparty limits are applied depending upon the rating.
+Likewise, it is the Company's policy to deal with banking counterparties for derivatives who are rated "A-" grade or above by international credit rating agencies and graduated counterparty limits are applied depending upon the rating.

-Exceptions to the policy for dealing with relationship banks with ratings below "A-" are reported to, and approved by, the Company's Audit Committee.
+Exceptions to the policy for dealing with relationship banks with ratings below "A-" are reported to, and approved by, the Audit Committee.
+As at December 31, 2013 substantially all cash and short-term deposits are with counterparties with ratings "A-" or higher.